ollama/ollama/docs/modelfile.md

 ## Notes

 - the **`Modelfile` is not case sensitive**.
-In the examples, we use uppercase for instructions to make it easier to distinguish it from arguments.
+In the examples, uppercase instructions are used to make it easier to distinguish it from arguments.
 - Instructions can be in any order.
-In the examples, we start with FROM instruction to keep it easily readable.
+In the examples, the `FROM` instruction is first to keep it easily readable.

 [1]: https://ollama.ai/library